 2. Black & Decker PAV1200W 12-Volt Cyclonic-Action Automotive Pivoting-Nose Handheld Vacuum Cleaner

-Black & Decker PAV1200W 12-Volt Cyclonic-Action Automotive Pivoting-Nose Handheld Vacuum Cleaner is small, lightweight, but powerful vacuum cleaner, powered using car lighter adapter.
-It comes at an affordable price.
+Black & Decker PAV1200W 12-Volt Cyclonic-Action Automotive Pivoting-Nose Handheld Vacuum Cleaner is a small, lightweight, but powerful vacuum cleaner, powered through a car lighter outlet.
+The price is more than reasonable.

-It doesn’t have its own batteries but is powered by the car battery.
-It can operate for an extended period, without power loss.
-Also, it is a bagless design with cyclonic filtration.
+The model doesn’t have its own batteries but is powered by the car battery.
+This vacuum cleaner can operate for an extended period, without power loss.
+Also, it has a bagless design with cyclonic filtration.
 This cyclonic action ensures that there is no suction loss when the dirt cup is filled with all the debris and other messes you just cleaned out.
 Dirt capacity is around 11.8 oz.

-Black & Decker CHV1510 Dustbuster 15.6-Volt Cordless Cyclonic Hand Vacuum is reliable and affordable cordless vacuum cleaner with generally good suction and good air filtering packed in rather small and lightweight product.
+Black & Decker HHVI315JO42 Dustbuster handheld vacuum is a reliable and affordable cordless vacuum cleaner with generally good suction and good air filtering packed into a rather small and lightweight product.

-CHV1510 uses removable and washable filters and 3 stage air filtration.
-Cyclonic separation spins dust and dirt away from the filter, so suction power stays strong even when dirt bin is almost full with dust and other debris.
+This model uses removable and washable filters.
+The cyclonic separation spins dust and dirt away from the filter, so suction power stays strong even when dirt bin is almost full with dust and other debris.
 The crevice tool is excellent for hard to reach areas and you will enjoy the brush for upholstery.

 5. Black & Decker FHV1200 Flex Vac Cordless Ultra-Compact Vacuum Cleaner